avian2/unidecode/README.rst

 Python code and later additions:

-Copyright 2021, Tomaz Solc <tomaz.solc@tablix.org>
+Copyright 2021, Tomaž Šolc <tomaz.solc@tablix.org>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free